DennisDean/SleepScienceViewer4/README.md

 SleepScienceViewer
 ```

+### Installing on Windows

+#### 1. Download executable
+An executable is made available for early testing.
+Go to the [v0.5 release](https://github.com/DennisDean/SleepScienceViewer4/releases/tag/v0.5) to download the executable.

+**Note:** The early release is made available to fulfill a requests for Windows support.

+#### 2. Double click on executable
+Double click on the executable or start from the command line.
 ## Help

 Help documentation will be added as questions are received and common usage scenarios emerge.
 For questions or feedback, feel free to reach out to the author listed below.